December 13, 2018

 The Millennium Bridge in London, England: governments often don’t include the value of their assets, like bridges and roads, as well as natural resources, when they measure public wealth (Ingram Publishing/Newscom)

 Lost track of your personal finances?
 You are not alone.
 Your government has often lost track of its finances too.
-While it keeps close tabs on debt, it is […]
+While it keeps close tabs on debt, it is less clear on how much it owns: the assets. […]

 August 1, 2018

-Contrary to popular belief, countries in sub-Saharan Africa are more closely tied than ever, thanks to rising trade with one another […]
+Contrary to popular belief, countries in sub-Saharan Africa are more closely tied than ever, thanks to rising trade with one another and remittances—the money people send home when working in another country. […]

 July 7, 2017